BestTimesToVisit.com Logo

 money

-While credit cards are widely accepted in resorts and larger shops, always have some Pacific Francs (XPF) on hand for smaller markets, local buses, and tips.
-ATMs are available in Papeete and on the main islands, but can sometimes be unreliable, so don't wait until you're completely out of cash.
+While credit cards are widely accepted in resorts and larger shops, always have some CFP francs (XPF) on hand for smaller vendors, local markets, and tips.
+ATMs are available in Papeete and on the main islands, but can sometimes be unreliable or run out of cash, so don't rely on them solely.

 transport